How to Get From San Miguel de Allende to Mexico City

 There are two bus companies operating between San Miguel de Allende and Mexico City: Primera Plus and ETN.

-The cheaper Primera Plus bus offers only two bus trips daily.
-Meanwhile, ETN has several trips from morning to evening but has a longer travel time.
+Meanwhile, ETN offers more departure times throughout the day but takes a bit longer.
 Most of their buses make a stop in Querétaro and in Tepotzotlán for a quick break.

-You can also buy your tickets at the bus station, but it’s best to arrive at least 30 minutes before departure time.
+You can also buy your tickets at the bus station, but we recommend arriving at least 30 minutes before departure.

-Step 3: Bus Terminal to Mexico City Centre
+Step 3: Northern Bus Terminal to Mexico City Centre

-A cheaper alternative would be to take the metro.
-However, there are no direct trains from Central del Norte to downtown Mexico City.
+A cheaper alternative would be to take the Metro.
+But keep in mind that there are no direct trains from Central del Norte to downtown Mexico City.
 If you don’t mind changing trains twice, you can get a metro ticket for as low as 6 MXN ($0.30).

 If you are heading to a different area, we recommend using Moovit, a specialised public transport app that will help you compare different options and possible routes.

-San Miguel de Allende to Mexico City by Private Transfer
+San Miguel de Allende to Mexico City by Private Transport

 We recommend booking your private transfer through BookAway for professional drivers and spacious cars.
-But you can also ask for your hotel’s help in finding a trusted taxi company.
+You can also ask for your hotel’s help in finding a trusted taxi company.

 Our favourite places to stay in Mexico City